Oct 30th to Nov 3rd, 2019

 'Disembodied Beings' - 7mins

-MÆ - Motion Aftereffect will be available for presentation and touring in Canada and abroad.
+MÆ - Motion Aftereffect is available for presentation and touring internationally.

 Research contributions from: Thomas Wester in Portland, Kathy Casey, Larry Lavender, Rachel Harris and Ellen Furey in Montreal, Yağız Mungan in San Francisco and James Phillips / Will Pappenheimer in Montréal.